 An internal termination option is available (using the serial interface), by which the LVDS buffers are differentially terminated inside the device.
-The termination resistences available are -325, 200, and 170 Ω (nominal with $\pm 20\%$ variation).
-Any combination of these three terminations can be programmed; the effective termination is the parallel combination of the selected resistences.
+The termination resistances available are - 325, 200, and 170 Ω (nominal with ±20% variation).
+Any combination of these three terminations can be programmed; the effective termination is the parallel combination of the selected resistances.
 This results in eight effective terminations from open (no termination) to 75 Ω .

 The internal termination helps to absorb any reflections coming from the receiver end, improving the signal integrity.
 With 100- Ω internal and 100- Ω external termination, the voltage swing at the receiver end is halved (compared to no internal termination).
 The voltage swing can be restored by using the LVDS current double mode.
-Figure 44 shows the eye diagram of one of the LVDS data outputs with a 10-pF load capacitance (from each pin to ground) and 100- Ω internal termination enabled.
-The termination can be programmed using register bits <DATA TERM> and <CLKOUT TERM> (Table 17).
+Figure 55 shows the eye diagram of one of the LVDS data outputs with a 10-pF load capacitance (from each pin to ground) and 100- Ω termination enabled.
+The terminations can be programmed using register bits <DATA TERM> and <CLKOUT TERM> (Table 17).

-Figure 44.
-Eye Diagram of LVDS Data Output With Internal Termination
+Figure 55.
+Eye Diagram of LVDS Data Output with INTERNAL Termination